ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 {:tip: .tip}
 {:note: .note}
 {:external: target="_blank" .external}
+{:step: data-tutorial-type='step'}

 # Creating a custom app from a blank starter kit
 {: #tutorial-scratch}
+{: toc-content-type="tutorial"}
+{: toc-services="apps"}
+{: toc-completion-time="30m"}

-You can create a custom application by using a blank starter kit and selecting the app type (mobile or backend), language, and framework adding services, and selecting your deployment target.
+Use this tutorial to create a custom application by using a blank starter kit.
+When you create the app, you specify the type (mobile or backend), language, framework, and services, and you select your deployment target.
 {: shortdesc}

-The blank starter kit is a versatile tool that you can use to create custom apps that you define by language, app type, framework, and services.
-Then, you set up continuous delivery and select the deployment target of your choice.
+## Objectives
+{: #objectives-scratch}
+* Create an app with a blank starter kit.
+* Add services to the app (optional).
+* Deploy the app.
+* Verify the app.

 ## Before you begin
 {: #prereqs-scratch}